アイスランド

 • Rental car: Suzuki Vitara automatic or similar Blue Car Rental has an office at Keflavik Airport, about a 5-minute walk from the hotel building.

-Here is the walking route to the car rental office:
+Here is the walking route to the rental office:

 https://maps.app.goo.gl/R98zoLFJAmPVRuDE9

-Our arrangement includes the mandatory CDW (Collision Damage Waiver), gravel protection (coverage for stone damage), Super CDW, and theft protection.
+Our arrangement includes the mandatory CDW (Collision Damage Waiver), gravel protection (coverage for stone chips, etc.), Super CDW, and theft protection.

-There are also several optional additional insurances, and if any items are not covered by your travel insurance, you can add the necessary coverage when picking up the vehicle.
+There are several additional insurance options available; if any coverage is not provided by your travel insurance, you can add the necessary protection when picking up the vehicle.

-The rental company staff will explain each option and the applicable excess amounts.
+The rental company staff will explain each option and the associated excess amounts.

-• Thingvellir National Park Thingvellir National Park is Iceland's only UNESCO World Heritage Site on the mainland.
-It is a spectacular natural landscape located in a rift valley between the Eurasian and North American tectonic plates.
-Iceland is the only place where this rift is visible above sea level, allowing you to clearly see fissures and faults.
+• Þingvellir National Park Þingvellir National Park is the only UNESCO World Heritage site on mainland Iceland.
+It features spectacular natural scenery and is located in the rift valley between the Eurasian and North American tectonic plates.
+Iceland is the only place where this rift is visible above sea level, and you can clearly see the cracks and faults.

-Thingvellir is located on the northern shore of Lake Thingvallavatn, Iceland's largest lake.
-The Oxara River runs through the park and forms the Oxararfoss waterfall in the Almannagja canyon.
+Þingvellir sits on the north shore of Lake Þingvallavatn, Iceland’s largest lake.
+The river Öxará runs through the park and forms the Öxarárfoss waterfall in the Almannagjá gorge.

-This site is also historically significant as the location of the first meeting of the Icelandic parliament (the Althing) in 930 AD, which is the oldest parliament still in existence.
+The site is also historically important: in 930 AD the first assembly of the Icelandic parliament (the Althing) was held here, which is the oldest surviving parliament in the world.

-The Althing met annually to make laws and settle disputes.
-Christianity became Iceland's national religion in the year 1000, and on June 17, 1944, the Republic of Iceland was declared here.
+The Althing met annually to pass laws and settle disputes.
+In 1000 AD Christianity became the national religion of Iceland, and on June 17, 1944, the Republic of Iceland was proclaimed here.

 https://www.checkit.is/

-• Geysir Geothermal Area Geysir is one of the world's most famous geysers, and the English word "geyser" is derived from the Icelandic word "geysir".
+• Geysir Geothermal Area Geysir is one of the world’s most famous geysers, and the English word "geyser" is derived from the Icelandic "Geysir."

-Geysir is believed to have formed in the late 13th century after a series of earthquakes and an eruption of Mount Hekla.
+Geysir is thought to have formed after a series of earthquakes and an eruption of Hekla in the late 13th century.

-The vent measured 18 meters wide and 20 meters deep, and the water columns once shot up to heights of 60–80 meters.
-At first it erupted every 3 hours, then at gradually longer intervals, and it became inactive in the early 2000s.
+The original vent was 18 meters wide and 20 meters deep, and water columns once shot up 60–80 meters.
+At first it erupted every three hours, but intervals gradually lengthened and it became inactive in the early 2000s.

-Next to it, the smaller Strokkur is still active and erupts about every 7–8 minutes, sending water up to 30 meters and delighting many visitors.
+Next to it, the smaller Strokkur remains active and erupts every 7–8 minutes to heights of about 30 meters, delighting many visitors.

-While Strokkur is the most popular attraction, the surrounding area is also highly geothermal, with various boiling hot springs, fumaroles, and colorful fissures to see.
+Strokkur is the most popular attraction, but the surrounding area is also highly geothermally active, with boiling pools, steam vents, and colorful fissures.

-• Meet the horses in Blá Here you can safely park by the roadside and meet or pet the horses from a local farm.
-The horses are intentionally placed there by the farmers, and there are boxes where you can purchase horse treats.
+• Meet horses in Blá Here you can safely park at the roadside and interact with or pet horses from a local farm.
+The horses are intentionally placed there by the farmers, and there is a box where you can buy horse treats.

-The Icelandic horse is a unique breed that developed from the horses brought by settlers in the 9th–10th centuries.
+The Icelandic horse is a distinct breed developed from the horses brought by settlers in the 9th–10th centuries.

 No other horse breeds are allowed to be imported into Iceland.